INTERVIEWQuestions & Answers

-• With Phosphenism there is no question to deprive yourself of food or to feed yourself with light.
+- With Phosphenism there is no question to deprive yourself of food or feed yourself with light.

 This advice, which is surprising to say the least, when solar retinopathy is likely to occur, denotes a certain irresponsibility and shows ignorance of the elementary medical precautions that should be adopted for this practice.
 If Sungazing’s author had a minor retinopathy that healed, good for him.
-The return to normal vision on a solar retinopathy is known but it is by no means a normal phase, on the contrary, you can lose your sight.
+And the return to normal vision after a solar retinopathy is known but it is by no means a normal phase, on the contrary, you can lose your sight.

-The precautions recommended by the advocates of Sungazing to fix the sun only at sunrise and/or sunset, in relation to the UV radiation which is maximum between 9 am and 3 pm, that is to say a sun altitude higher than 60°, are quite insufficient to avoid burning the eye.
+The precautions recommended by the advocates of Sungazing to fix the sun only at sunrise and/or sunset, about the UV radiation which is maximum between 9 am and 3 pm, that is to say, a sun altitude higher than 60°, are quite insufficient to avoid burning the eye.
 There are other elements to take into consideration, such as atmospheric clarity, the high sun fixation time, the altitude where you are, or whether you are in the shade or not.
 The prognosis of solar retinopathy is variable, but this does not rule out the real danger to your eyesight.

 A brief exposure of 30 to 60 seconds may be enough to cause a burn when all conditions are met.
 You can search and consult medical studies on the subject.
 If you want to play with your eyesight, it is your responsibility to do so.
-We are in countries where information and education exist to not believe anyone and anything.
-Therefore you should not believe everything.
+We are in countries where information and education exist to not believe anyone or anything.
+Therefore, you should not believe everything.

-Q.: Yet some of these sites mention the dangers of observing the sun, sun or moon eclipses, and also the dangers of observing the sun’s reflection on water, the reverberation on snow, sand.
+Q.: Yet some of these sites mention the dangers of observing the sun, sun or moon eclipses, and also the dangers of observing the sun’s reflection on the water and its reverberation on snow or sand.

 A.: Yes, they mention this and then say that staring at the sun is not dangerous by following their recommendations and that it is beneficial.
-They mix up the benefits of natural light in lux intensity (5000 to 6000 lux much more beneficial than our desk lamps) with a practice that involves a much less minor risk than it seems.
+They mix up the benefits of natural light in lux intensity (5K to 6K lux is much more beneficial than our desk lamps) with a practice that involves a much less minor risk than it seems.
 Once you have burned your eye, it will be too late and the longer you extend the fixation time, the more risks you take.

 You can also ask the people who offer you a Sungazing or Sunyoga course to commit in writing to personally assume all ophthalmologic damage that may result from their methods on your eyes according to their prescription.
 This will give you the possibility of recourse to the court to obtain compensation.

-I am joking when I say this but there is a magical form of medical prescription: 10 seconds by 10 seconds up to 44 minutes and then you get miraculous health, metamorphosis, all of a sudden you become a plant (laughs) that absorbs the energy of the sun.
-But a plant also lives by the roots.
+I am joking when I say this but there is a magical form of medical prescription: 10 seconds by 10 seconds up to 45 minutes and then you get miraculous health, metamorphosis, and all of a sudden you become a plant (laughs) that absorbs the energy of the sun.
+But a plant also lives by its roots.
 Darn, this is rarely specified.
 The sun doesn’t do everything.